rosmigeorge08/Weather-app/README.md

 # Weather-app
-This application gives you the weather details and AQI of every city that you enter.
+This application provides you the current weather details and AQI of every city that you enter in the search bar.
 Additionally, there is also a section for news where the top headlines of India would be shown.

 # API keys:
 * For Weather: https://openweathermap.org/